Mahammedjawaad6/Operahouse/README.md

 It can be summarized that the future scope of the project maintaining information regarding:

-1. We will host the platform on online servers to make it accessible worldwide
+1. I will host the platform on online servers to make it accessible worldwide
-2. We will develop Android / iOS App for mobile users.
+2. I will develop Android / iOS App for mobile users.
-3. We will implement the backup mechanism for taking backup of codebase and database on regular basis on different servers.
+3. I will implement the backup mechanism for taking backup of codebase and database on regular basis on different servers.
-4. We will integrate gateway services to communicate with users.
+4. I will integrate gateway services to communicate with users.

 The above mentioned points are the enhancements which can be done to increase the applicability and usage of this project.
 Here we can maintain the records of Booking and Customer.